Philippines Scuba Diving

 Venomous and Mesmerizing: Meet the Striped Eel Catfish of Dauin

 The striped eel catfish (Plotosus lineatus) is a common sight in the waters of Dauin, Philippines, especially in sandy or rocky areas near coral reefs.
-These fish are easy to recognize because of their long bodies, black and white stripes, … Continue reading Venomous and Mesmerizing: Meet the Striped Eel Catfish of Dauin
+These fish are easy to recognize because of their long bodies, black and white stripes, and whisker-like barbels around their mouths.
+The barbels help them feel around for food in…

 Blue-Ringed Octopus: Small, Stunning, and Seriously Dangerous